There are lots of titles in the credits of films, but today we want to cover the gaffer and make sure you know why they are on set and what they do!

 What does a gaffer do on set?

-The gaffer has a ton of responsibilities.
+Like you learned in the gaffer definition, the gaffer has a ton of responsibilities.
 Being the chief electricians on movies, they need to manage the light sources, instruments, and all the electrical equipment.
 They also help to plan and execute the lighting scheme, which is super complex.
 Check out this post where renowned gaffer John Higgins reveals secrets behind lighting some of Hollywood's biggest films.

 The rest of the gaffer’s team are the electrics, or electricians.
 The gaffer manages those people and makes sure they're all on the same page.
 They have to hustle between takes and camera setups to make adjustments on the fly.
 And always watch your step.
 Their cords are everywhere (but hopefully taped down).